What is an Anion Gap Blood Test?

 Is there anything else I need to know about an anion gap blood test?

-The anion gap blood test can provide important information about the acid and base balance in your blood.
-But there are a wide range of normal results, so your health care provider may recommend additional testing to make a diagnosis.
+The anion gap blood test provides information about the acid-base balance of your blood.
+This tells you about the health of many of your body functions.
+But there is a wide range of normal results and many possible causes of abnormal results.
+So, talk with your provider about what your test results mean and whether you need additional testing to make a diagnosis.

 - Evidence-Based Medicine Consult [Internet].
 EBM Consult, LLC; Lab Test: Anion Gap; [cited 2017 Feb 1]; [about 2 screens].
 Available from: http://www.ebmconsult.com/articles/lab-test-anion-gap